 In the examples where an acute event, like limb immobilisation following fracture, there is (or should be) a standardised approach to reconditioning that limb.
 But in the older person…well not only is there a complete lack of a standardised approach to maintaining physical conditioning, as illustrated above, some medics might even advocate the opposite.
 Gulp!

-Is Muscle Strength Really All That Important In Older Age?
+Muscle Strength and Ageing: Is Strength Important In Older Age?

 Let’s take a quick look at the literature.
 Obviously this section could be an entire doctoral thesis in length, but for the purpose of this post, I just want to highlight a couple of things.